Jiaoyang-Li/Flatland/CBS-corridor/README.md

 * We use k-robust CBSH with k = 1.
 * We use CBS-DL from [MAPF with deadlines](http://idm-lab.org/bib/abstracts/papers/ijcai18b.pdf), which changes the objective of CBS to the minimization of
     1. the number of dead agents, i.e., agents that fail to reach their goal locations before the deadline; then
-    2. the makespan; and last
+    2. the overall makespan so far (including the planned paths in previous iterations); and last
     3. the sum of costs.
 * We use symmetry reasoning technique for:
     * corridor conflicts, and